FunkyOz/mulagent/README.md

 $content = $response->toString();                          // The response as string after all routines and hadoffs was completed.
 $response->activeAgent;                                      // The last agent responded.
-$response->results;                                          // A list of result object, composed by a message and an eventual tool output.
+$response->messages;                                          // A list of result object, composed by a message and an eventual tool output.
-$response->results[0]->message;                              // The message of a result.
+$response->messages[0]->message;                              // The message of a result.
-$response->results[0]->toolOutput;                           // If there were any tool calls this variable contain the output used by the llm.
+$response->messages[0]->toolOutput;                           // If there were any tool calls this variable contain the output used by the llm.
 ```

 **Agent transfers the conversation to another**